noproblem-james/datascience_topics/topics/data_eng/data_engineering.md

 - Ability to do JOINS
 - Ability to do aggregations and analytics
 - Smaller data volumes
-- Easier to change business queries
+- Easy to change business requirements on data
 - Flexibility for queries
 - Modeling the data not modeling not the queries
 - Secondary indexes available